Shilpha27/BookStoreApiAutomatiom/README.md

     * GET /books – Fetch all books
     * DELETE /books/{id} – Delete a book

-6) Execute the automation suite by running the Cucumber Runner.
+6) Execute the automation suite by running the **testng.xml** file.
 This will trigger all feature scenarios written in a human-readable format, ensuring comprehensive test coverage and clear visibility into the executed test cases.
-7) Once done , Allure- reports will be generate and can be seen under target/allure-results
+7) Once done , Allure- reports will be generate and can be seen under Allure-reports/allure-results

 # **🚀 CI/CD Integration**